markets/awesome-ruby/README.md

 * [Rollout](https://github.com/FetLife/rollout) - Feature flippers.
 * [Split](https://github.com/splitrb/split) - Rack Based AB testing framework.
 * [Unleash](https://github.com/Unleash/unleash-ruby-sdk) - Ruby client for Unleash, a powerful feature toggle system that gives you a great overview over all feature toggles across all your applications and services.
-* [Vanity](https://github.com/assaf/vanity) - an A/B testing framework for Rails that is datastore agnostic.

 ## File Upload